These Blueberry Banana Pancakes are easy, healthy pancakes packed with juicy blueberries for a soft and very moist texture.

 - Vanilla Extract – Enhances the overall flavor.
 Almond extract or other flavor extracts can be used for variation.

-- All-Purpose Flour – A gluten-free all-purpose blend might work, but I haven’t tested.
+- All-Purpose Flour – For a gluten-free version, use my gluten-free conversion guide.
 Almond flour and oat flour do not work for this recipe.

 - Baking Powder – To make them fluffy.